isomerpages/nlb-curiocity/_events/Curiocity Showcase 2022/Satellite Installations.md

 #### **Showcase Map**

 Ready to explore this year’s Curiocity showcase?
-Start your journey using the map below.
+Start your journey using the showcase map below.

 [![Alt text for image on Isomer site](/images/curiocityshowcasemap2022jan.jpg)](/events/curiocity-showcase-2022)

-Discover the Civic District using this story map below and learn more about the historic buildings in the area.
-Click the image or [here](https://nlb.geoicon.com/spatialdiscovery/storymaps/the-civic-district-with-sliders-and-oh/index.html){:target="_blank"} to view.
+Keen for more?
+Discover the Civic District using [this](https://nlb.geoicon.com/spatialdiscovery/storymaps/the-civic-district-with-sliders-and-oh/index.html){:target="_blank"} story map and learn more about the historic buildings in the area.

 [![Alt text for image on Isomer site](/images/storymap-image-civic-district.png)](https://nlb.geoicon.com/spatialdiscovery/storymaps/the-civic-district-with-sliders-and-oh/index.html){:target="_blank"}